 Organisers are asking local residents’ associations, schools, youth groups, sporting groups, businesses, families or simply a few friends to get together and gather litter along the major routes and along the local country roads throughout Kerry on the day.

 Colm ‘The Gooch’ Cooper will be on the County Clean-up team for 2018 working hard as always to promote the county and lend a helping hand.

 ABOVE: At the 2018 launch above were Ger O'Brien KCC, Colm Cooper, Moira Murell Chief Excutive of Kerry County Council, Sean Murphy, Director KWD Recycling Killarney, Norma Foley, Mayor of Kerry John Sheahan, John Breen KCC, John Locid, Brendan Murphy KCC and Nealis Cahill.
 Photo By : Domnick Walsh

-Close on 5,500 volunteers took to the streets, the roads, the lane ways, the beauty spots and the estates in Killarney and other parts of the country on Saturday to ensure County Clean-Up Day was a huge hit and a remarkable job was done in every town, village and all roadways in between
+Close on 5,500 volunteers took to the streets, the roads, the lane ways, the beauty spots and the estates all over the county on Saturday to ensure County Clean-Up Day was a huge hit and a remarkable job was done in every town, village and all roadways in between

 KWD Recycling are busy preparing County Clean-up packs which will be distributed around the county and groups are asked to register with KWD to receive their pack and to arrange a collection points for bags of litter collected.
 Full details are available at www.countycleanup.com or e-mail email@example.com.